anishumairaa/APAC-HPC-AI-2025-UPMTeam2/README.md

 # Objectives
 The objective is to leverage these advanced computational tools and high-performance computing resources to solve complex problems in quantum chemical molecular dynamics (NWChem) and large language model (DeepSeek) efficiently, with a primary focus on achieving maximum optimization.
 ### NwChem
 In NWChem, we were tasked with running the NWChem input file with large, iterative matrix multiplications, and heavy operations within 5 minutes time constraint.
 We need **to improve performance by accomplishing lower processing time used by CPUs and elapsed time.**
+Performance metric:
+1. CPU time (sec)
+2. Wall time (sec)
 ### DeepSeek-SGLang
 In DeepSeek-SGLang, we were tasked with running the DeepSeek-R1 model on the SGLang framework using the ShareGPT dataset, with the goal of completing execution within just 7 minutes.
 We are required **to improve performance by accomplishing higher value of total token processing speed and other metrics.**
+Performance metric:
+1. Total token throughput (tokens/sec)
+2. Input token throughput (tokens/sec)
+3. Output token throughput (tokens/sec)
+4. Request throughput (req/sec)

 # Optimization Method
 ### NWChem